gstackio/gstack-docs/app-and-context.md

 The standard root filesystem in Gstack is called `cflinuxfs2`.
 It is based on a stable Ubuntu Linux distribution and contains something like 21,000+ files.

-When using Gstack, you can see which root filesystems are available with the command `gk stacks`.
+You can see which root filesystems are available in Gstack with `gk stacks`.

 ### A Docker container